How People Leave One Cult — and End Up In Another

 Teah Brown was born into an evangelical Christian sect called the Radio Church of God.
-Founded in the 1950s by a former used car salesman, the insular group promoted an ultra-fundamentalist reading of the Old Testament, eschewing divorce, premarital sex and even wearing makeup.
+Founded in the 1930s by an advertising sales representative turned minister, the insular group promoted an ultra-fundamentalist reading of the Old Testament, eschewing divorce, premarital sex and even wearing makeup.
 “It was a super closed religion,” Brown, now 42, remembers.
 “We had pictures of the leader in our home.
 We worshipped him like he was a god.”

 Although Brown started having questions about the group, she attended services until her 20s, when she was expelled from the organization.
 In 2004, she and her then-boyfriend, a filmmaker named Mark Vicente (best known for the documentary What the Bleep Do We Know?), were approached by two women who wanted Vicente to make films for their organization, NXIVM, which taught a curriculum called the Executive Success Program, or ESP.
 The two women (one of whom was NXIVM co-founder Nancy Salzman) raved about their leader, a mathematician, scientist, judo champion and concert-level pianist who had patented a unique method of hacking the human brain.
 The man’s name, the women said, was Keith Raniere.